rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 -   [App-V Sequencing Guide](https://www.microsoft.com/download/details.aspx?id=27760)

 > [!NOTE]
-> Some terms used in this document may have different meanings depending on external source and context.
+> Some terms used in this document might have different meanings depending on external source and context.
 For more information about terms used in this document followed by an asterisk `*`, review the [Application Virtualization Performance Guidance Terminology](#bkmk-terms1) section of this document.

-Finally, this document will provide you with the information to configure the computer running App-V client and the environment for optimal performance.
+Finally, this document provides you with the information to configure the computer running App-V client and the environment for optimal performance.
 Optimize your virtual application packages for performance using the sequencer, and to understand how to use User Experience Virtualization (UE-V) or other user environment management technologies to provide the optimal user experience with App-V in both Remote Desktop Services (RDS) and non-persistent virtual desktop infrastructure (VDI).

 To help determine what information is relevant to your environment, you should review each section's brief overview and applicability checklist.